camunda/camunda-docs-manual/content/user-guide/cycle/index.md

 Hit *Test* to check if Cycle can access your Signavio account.

-## Step 2: Add process model from the repository
+## Step 2: Add Process Model From the Repository

 {{< img src="img/signavio-choose-model.png" title="Cycle" >}}

 In the left box of your roundtrip, click on *Add Process Model*, pick a name for your modeling tool and choose the Signavio connector from the connector's dropdown.
 Cycle now connects with Signavio, so after a short time you can navigate through the chosen repository to select your process model.
 After you hit *Add*, Cycle will save a link to the process model you selected and offer you a preview image in the left box of your roundtrip.It also says that the process model has not yet been synchronized, which is true.
 Changes on the diagram in Signavio will be updated automatically by Cycle.

-## Step 3: Create BPMN file for execution
+## Step 3: Create BPMN file for Execution

 {{< img src="img/cycle-create-executable.png" title="Cycle" >}}